jessicakarpovich/task-manager/README.md

 ## Introduction
-This is a task manager tool created using React.js and Bootstrap.
+This is a task manager tool created using React.js, Bootstrap 4, and reactstrap.

 ## Current Functionality
-It currently allows you to add a new task and saves it into local storage.
-It then checks for data in local storage, and if there is a task list, it displays it along with a filter and the ability to update and delete any item.
+Create, Read, Update, and Delete Tasks and Sub-Tasks.
+For now, everything is stored in local storage.
+This means data persists unless local storage is cleared, or user switches to a different browser.

+There is also a task filter with options to filter by due date, name, and priority.

+General styling is done using Bootstrap, and reactstrap is used for the collapse components.